connext/documentation/docs/developers/sdk/sdk-quickstart.md

   receiveLocal: false, // option for users to receive the local Nomad-flavored asset instead of the adopted asset on the destination side
   callback: ethers.constants.AddressZero, // zero address because we don't expect a callback
   callbackFee: "0", // relayers on testnet don't take a fee
-  relayerFee: "0", // relayers on testnet don't take a fee };
+  relayerFee: "0", // relayers on testnet don't take a fee,
+  slippageTol: "9995" // max basis points allowed due to slippage (9995 to tolerate .05% slippage) };

 const xCallArgs = {